Michelle Rhee: After D.C. schools

 On December 6, 2010, Rhee went on The Oprah Winfrey Show to announce that she had declined all job offers resulting from her high-profile work as D.C.
 Chancellor and would be focusing on a new advocacy organization she had formed called StudentsFirst.
 She told Winfrey's audience she wanted to have one million members and raise $1 billion in order to catalyze education reform in the United States.
 According to The New York Times abolishing teacher tenure is a main objective of Rhee and the group.
 Within weeks of its founding, Rhee and StudentsFirst had advised the governors of Florida, Nevada and New Jersey on abolishing teacher tenure and other issues related to public education reform.
 In 2010–2011, Rhee served on the transition team of Florida Republican governor Rick Scott.

 She has also been a visible figure in the national media, appearing on television shows, radio programs, and the documentary film Waiting for Superman.
 In May 2011, Rhee spoke in favor of school choice alongside the Wisconsin Republican governor, Scott Walker, at an event hosted by the American Federation for Children, a pro-school choice education organization founded and funded by Betsy DeVos.

 In 2013, Rhee wrote Radical: Fighting to Put Students First.

 In August 2014, Rhee became a board member of the Scotts Miracle-Gro Company.
 She also replaced Jim Scheible as chairman of St. Hope Public Schools, a charter school chain run by her husband, Sacramento mayor Kevin Johnson, and subsequently announced that she would be stepping down as CEO of StudentsFirst.
 On March 29, 2016, StudentsFirst announced some of its state chapters would merge with 50CAN, a nonprofit education advocacy group based in Washington, D.C.

 On November 19, 2016, Rhee met with President-elect Donald Trump and Vice President–elect Mike Pence, sparking speculation that she was in consideration for Secretary of Education; Rhee later tweeted that she was not interested in pursuing the position.

-Awards and recognition

 Rhee has served on the advisory boards for the National Council on Teacher Quality, and the National Center for Alternative Certification.
 She was a special guest of First Lady Laura Bush at President George W. Bush's 2008 State of the Union address.